liamculligan/world-well-being-explorer/README.md

 Shiny App: An open-source, user-friendly interface to explore well-being throughout the world

 ## Introduction
-This goal of this project to provide an open-source, user-friendly Shiny App to explore well-being throughout the world.
+The aim of this project to provide an open-source, user-friendly Shiny App to explore well-being throughout the world.
 Well-being at country-level is assessed using the concept of happiness which is a measure by which social progress across countries can be compared.
 This data is sourced from the [2016 World Happiness Report](http://worldhappiness.report/) produced by the United Nations Sustainable Development Solutions Network.
 At city level, well-being is assessed using the concept of liveability, which is a measure by which the living conditions of cities across the world can be compared.
 This data is sourced from the [Global Liveability Ranking 2015](http://www.eiu.com/liveability2015) produced by